 by Nüsret Hisim

 Nüsret Hisim is an Education Technology Specialist at Vernier and a former science teacher.
-He’ll be hosting a webinar, Using Technology to Excite Students About Hands-On Science on March 5th.
+Watch his webinar, Using Technology to Excite Students About Hands-On Science.

 It can be challenging to engage students in science activities, despite how exciting the lessons are.
 As an Education Technology Specialist at Vernier Software & Technology, I frequently receive phone calls and inquiries from elementary and middle school teachers looking for ways to engage their students with hands-on science experiments.
 Teachers are tasked with teaching an array of subjects, and as a result, many find themselves teaching science despite not having the experience to describe complicated and seemingly intimidating concepts in an effective and stimulating way.
 After years of attending and conducting workshops with teachers of all levels, and being a former science teacher myself, I know this to be an especially significant challenge for teachers.